The Flash (video game)

 The Flash is a 1993 action video game based on The Flash TV series on CBS.
-It was developed and manufactured by Sega and Probe Entertainment for the Master System.
+It was developed and published by Probe Software and Sega respectively for the Master System.

 Gameplay

-The game is played from the typical platform style of the scrolling side on, 2D, 3rd person viewpoint.
-The player controls Flash though the levels in which they must achieve 2 primary goals.

-A) Find the switch which opens the level exit and then:

-B) make it to the exit within the time limit.
+The game is played from the typical platform style of the scrolling side on 2D, 3rd person viewpoint.
+The player controls Flash though the levels in which they must achieve two primary goals: find the switch which opens the level exit, then make it to the exit within the time limit.

 There is also a secondary goal of collecting the gems that were stolen which increases the players score.

-If the player fails to make it to the exit within the time limit the FED tracks Flash down and kills him upon contact.
-While the player can run from the FED (giving them a last gasp effort to make it to the end of the level) due to the FED's ability to move over the screen regardless of the physical restraints that the player must encounter (e.g. walls) the player is eventually doomed to losing a life.
+If the player fails to make it to the exit within the time limit, the FED tracks Flash down and kills him upon contact.

-The FED acts as a more realistic method for imposing a time limit rather than the player just suddenly dying like in many platform games of this era.

-The levels in the game are given the title "Episode."
+The levels in the game are given the title "Episode".
 Each Episode is split into two zones.
-At the beginning of zone 1, Tina from S.T.A.R.
-Labs will report to Flash on the whereabouts and activities of the Trickster giving the player an intro to the Episode and to help advance the storyline.
+At the beginning of zone 1, Tina McGee will report to Flash on the whereabouts and activities of the Trickster giving the player an intro to the Episode and to help advance the storyline.
 At the end of the second zone in each Episode, Flash must face Trickster in his Trickstermobile.
 While the boss in the "boss stage" remains the same throughout the game, the Trickstermobile increases in difficulty with additional weapons and speed as the game progresses.